 Fans of the film Under the Tuscan Sun will find Cortona instantly recognizable.
-Large parts of that great movie – based on a book by Frances Mayes – were shot in the majestic landscape that surrounds the town.
+Large parts of that great movie – based on a book by Frances Mayes – were shot in the majestic landscape surrounding the town.
 Locals like to joke that rooms with a view are the rule rather than the exception in this spectacularly situated hill-top town.
 Below you is the Val di Chiana, a broad green valley that stretches south from Arezzo into the province of Siena, punctuated by gently rolling hills, orchards, and olive groves.
-Little wonder then, that the great artist Fra’ Angelico lived and worked in Cortona in the 14th century, while fellow artists Luca Signorelli and Pietro da Cortona were both born within its walls.
+Little wonder then, that the great artist Fra’ Angelico lived and worked in Cortona in the 14th century, while fellow artists Luca Signorelli and Pietro da Cortona were born within its walls.

 By the 13th century, Tuscans wanted to change.
-Farmers and merchants needed peaceful piazzas in which to conduct their business, and the populace at large began to entertain hopes of actually living past the age of 40.
+Farmers and merchants needed peaceful piazzas to conduct their business, and the populace at large began to entertain hopes of actually living past the age of 40.
 Sadly, it was not to come.
 Tuscans had to endure a hellish succession of famine, economic collapse, plague, war, and tyranny throughout the 14th century.
 Approximately two-thirds of the population was lost in cities across Tuscany in the bubonic-plague outbreak of 1348, which ravaged the region for decades.

 Yet out of the ashes rose the Renaissance, a time of great art and great tyrants.
 The balance of power in Tuscany became a casualty of the plague in the 14th century; political control was left to those who survived.
 Powerful families assumed control of city councils – everyone, including Cortona, had to take sides.
 The Rome-backed Guelphs and imperial Ghilbellines, loyalists of the Holy Roman Empire, were the two leading contenders.
 Cortona became a Ghibellinian city-state with its currency, ruled by the Ranieri-Casali family between 1325 to 1408.